lnfernux/lnfernux.github.io/_posts/2023-03-04-SecurityStrategy.md

 ### Threat landscapes and templates

-Just because an alert is generated does not mean you're doing your job as a Security operations Center or MSSP.
+**Just because an alert is generated does not mean you're doing your job** as a Security operations Center or MSSP.
 An alert (or incident) should be actionable.
 It should be indicative of something bad that's happening.
-If 99% of all your alerts are false positives, what good does it do?
-Alerts needs to be enabled with purpose, tuned to specific environments and set at the right level of severity - and again, it must be actionable.
+If 99% of all your alerts are false positives, what good does it do? **Alerts needs to be enabled with purpose, tuned to specific environments and set at the right level of severity - and again, it must be actionable.**

 Log ingestion and security monitoring works the same as with security tooling and features.
 It's very similar.
 There needs to be a strategy, and it needs to be aligned with the business.

-Every outfit, company and organization have one thing in common - they're all different.
-They all have different setups in terms of tools they use for general productivity, how on-prem heavy they are, how risk-tolerant or averse they are.
+Every outfit, company and organization have one thing in common - **they're all different.** They all have different setups in terms of tools they use for general productivity, how on-prem heavy they are, how risk-tolerant or averse they are.
 They also have very different usage patterns.
 Maybe one company will RDP from one server to another, while others will always only RDP from their workstation directly into servers.

 Going back to the scheduled queries, analytic rules, alert rules (or whatever you call them), hopefully it's clear that this needs to be aligned with the threat landscape and usage patterns.
 Enabling a rule for finding nested RDP (which is sometimes indicative of a threat actor moving laterally) could also for some companies be legitimate usage.

-When we buy a new tool, or set up ingestion of a new log source for detection we need to align it with our strategy.
+When we buy a new tool, or set up ingestion of a new log source for detection **we need to align it with our strategy.**

 ## Logs are not all the same value

 Depending on how your outfit is set up, be it cloud only or on-prem heavy, the logs you ingest for security monitoring will have different value.
 I will generally make the argument that netflow and firewall-logs are useless for most companies.
 Why?
 Well, first of all the security maturity is usually not at a point where they can actually gain anything from the logs, as it's mostly used post-breach and for enrichment purposes.

-If we could ingest all the logs in world without worrying about cost we wouldn't need to talk about this, but we can't.
-Speaking from a business perspective - how can you justify paying X amount for a log source you gain next to nothing from until you're breached?
+If we could ingest all the logs in world without worrying about cost we wouldn't need to talk about this, but we can't. **Speaking from a business perspective - how can you justify paying X amount for a log source you gain next to nothing from until you're breached, or you don't have the time to create good detection out of?**

 To put it plainly - if you needed to prioritize log sources we should prioritze highly actionable logs first, and then as we mature add more capabilities.
 I'm not saying never ingest firewall or netflow logs, but know how to use it well enough to actually gain value from them.
 Again, same with alerts, just because it's there doesn't mean you're doing your job - you need to do something with the logs first.